The southern suburbs of Athens invite you to travel to the big blue – here the summer never ends

 In this corner of Athens you’ll find organised, emerald water beaches, and rocky coves perfect for a swim.
-Sandy beaches awarded with Blue Flags, such as Eden Beach at Mavro Lithari, the beaches at Anavyssos, Varkiza, Asteras Vouliagmenis, Kochilia in Lagonissi and many more.
-Five-star resorts with spas, esplanades, palm trees, sea sports, sailing and even golf at the modern Glyfada Golf Club invite you to discover them.
-Fishermen bring their fresh-catch to traditional tavernas and gourmet restaurants.
-The beat goes on at numerous beach bars and exclusive nightclubs where you will dance until dawn, feet in the sand.
-Here the sun shines bright, the laughter is loud and the sunsets are magical all year round.
+There is certainly no shortage of inviting sand or Blue Flag awards on stretches of coast like Eden Beach at Mavro Lithari, the beaches at Anavyssos, Varkiza, Asteras Vouliagmenis, Kochilia in Lagonissi and many more.
+Five-star resorts with spas, esplanades, palm trees, sea sports, sailing and even golf at the modern Glyfada Golf Club await you.
+Traditional tavernas and gourmet restaurants serve freshly caught fish.
+The beat goes on at numerous beach bars and exclusive nightclubs where you will dance until dawn, barefoot on the sand.
+Here the sun shines bright and the laughter rings out loud all year round.

-If you are a sailing enthusiast, the Athens Riviera has many marinas from which you can set sail for beaches and villages in the Peloponnese (Loutra Oraias Elenis, Korfo, Epidaurus), Sounion – cruising by Athen’s cosmopolitan beaches – as well as the islands near Athens, in the Saronic Gulf.
+If you are a sailing enthusiast, the Athens Riviera has many marinas from which you can set sail for beaches and villages in the Peloponnese (Loutra Oraias Elenis, Korfo, Epidaurus), Sounion – cruising by Athens’ cosmopolitan beaches – as well as the islands near Athens, in the Saronic Gulf.
 Fully-organised marinas in the area can be found in Flisvos, at Faliro-SEF, in Alimos, Glyfada and Vouliagmeni.
-A nearby overnight excursion to the Temple of Poseidon in Sounion, especially when there is a full moon, is a majestic experience.
+An overnight excursion to the nearby Temple of Poseidon in Sounion, especially when there is a full moon, is a majestic experience.

-On the edge of this unique coastline, you’ll find Cape Sounion, where you’ll admire the Temple of Poseidon – one of the most significant monuments of Ancient Greece, and one of the most important attractions in Athens.
-The energy of the landscape is indescribable, and has inspired myths and legends.
+On the tip of this unique coastline, you’ll find Cape Sounion, where you’ll admire the Temple of Poseidon – one of the most significant monuments of Ancient Greece, and one of the most important attractions in Athens.
+The energy of the landscape is indescribable and has inspired myths and legends.
 This is where Aegeus, king of Athens, jumped to his death, mistakenly thinking that he’d lost Theseus, his only son, to the Minotaur in the labyrinth.
-Every evening the sun’s rays play hide and seek between the marble columns, illuminating the sea that unfolds before you.
+Every evening the sun’s rays play hide and seek between the marble columns, then dance down to add a sparkle to the sea below.

 And finally, when night falls, you’ll enjoy the coast’s nightlife: in Alimos, Glyfada, Vouliagmeni and Varkiza the beach bars are filled with people enjoying their cocktails, dancing until dawn and making summer memories.
 Welcome to the Athens Riviera, where summer never ends.